Priyanshi250/Delta-Demo/README.md

 # Delta-Demo
-This  is for the Git and Github Tutorial
+This  is for the Git and Github Tutorial.